 Colon cancer is the third most commonly diagnosed cancer in the United States.
 However, it’s also one of the most treatable cancers.
-When colorectal cancer is found at an early stage, the five-year relative survival rate is approximately 90 percent.
-In fact, regular screenings can help detect advanced polyps, which are precancerous, and allow us to remove them using advanced techniques that do not require surgery.
+When colorectal cancer is found at an early stage, the 5-year relative survival rate is approximately 90 percent.
+In fact, regular screenings can help detect advanced polyps, which are precancerous, and allow us to remove them using techniques that do not require surgery.
 This returns your colon-cancer risk back to baseline.

 What methods are used to screen people for colorectal cancer?

 To figure out which screening test is best for you, have a conversation with your primary care provider.
-Each has its advantages and disadvantages, but one thing is certain: Regular colorectal cancer screenings can save lives.
+Each test has its advantages and disadvantages, but one thing is certain: Regular colorectal cancer screenings can save lives.